Should I Be a Marketing Major? Everything You Need to Know to Decide

 - Communications manager

-Market research analysts earned a median annual salary of $63,920 in 2021, and employment for this occupation is projected to grow 22 percent from 2020 through 2030, according to the Bureau of Labor Statistics (BLS).2 That’s much faster than the 8 percent average projected growth for all occupations and could result in as many as 163,300 new jobs nationwide.
+Employment for market research analysts is projected to grow 22 percent from 2020 through 2030, according to the Bureau of Labor Statistics (BLS).2 That’s much faster than the 8 percent average projected growth for all occupations and could result in as many as 163,300 new jobs nationwide.

-According to the BLS, advertising, promotions and marketing managers have the responsibility of leading a marketing team, a role which earned them a median salary of $133,380 in 2021.2 Their job growth also exceeds the national average, with the BLS projecting a 10 percent increase in employment from 2020 through 2030.2
+According to the BLS, advertising, promotions and marketing managers have the responsibility of leading a marketing team.
+Their job growth also exceeds the national average, with the BLS projecting a 10 percent increase in employment from 2020 through 2030.2

 The BLS attributes the growth of these marketing positions to the changing landscape of digital marketing.2 Many organizations hire team members to manage specific aspects of digital marketing, such as social media and search engine optimization (SEO).
 Market research analysts are especially needed to help analyze and organize data that companies are continuing to collect through online channels.